2025 Canadian Women's Heart Health Summit

 2025 Summit Objectives

-4. Champion equity-promoting strategies to enhance the adoption of evidence-based research and clinical practices for heart, brain, and vascular health in women.
+- Champion and make use of equity-promoting strategies to enhance the adoption of evidence-based research and clinical practices for heart, brain, and vascular health in women.

 When we talk about women, we mean ALL women.